Plan France Très Haut Débit

-Launched by the French government in 2013, the Plan France Très Haut Débit (superfast broadband plan) aims to provide comprehensive coverage of the French territory by 2022.
-To that end, it primarily mobilizes optical fibre, but also all the technologies capable of delivering superfast broadband.
+Launched by the French government in 2013, the Plan France Très Haut Débit (national super-fast broadband plan) aims to provide full coverage of the French territory by 2022.
+To do that, fiber has been selected as the technology to be rolled out across the nation.
+Other technologies supporting super-fast connectivity are also being implemented.

-Circet has put in place an organization dedicated to local authorities, with specialized and responsive regional branches that are familiar with their clients' problems.
-Depending on the local authority's choices, Circet works for developer operators or directly for the local authorities and provides them with turnkey services.
+We have created an organization dedicated to local authorities, with specialized and responsive regional branches that are familiar with our customers’ challenges.
+Compliant with the local authority's choices, our team works for developer operators or directly for the local authorities and provides them with turnkey solutions.

-Circet carries out preliminary studies and deploys fixed or mobile networks from the study stage to commissioning and maintenance.
+We carry out preliminary studies and deploy fixed or mobile networks, from design to commissioning and maintenance.

 - Infrastructure surveys